sarthaksarthak9/CKA/core-concepts/deployment.md

 Deployments support rolling updates and rollbacks, allowing you to update Pods with zero downtime and revert to a previous version if needed.

+###### Deployments are high-level abstractions that manage ReplicaSets and provide advanced features like rolling updates and rollbacks.

 Example

 ```